 |Transmitting||< 75 mA|

 The RF411 spread spectrum radio can communicate with the internal spread spectrum radio of our CR211(X) dataloggers.
 Certain RF411 settings must match the CR211(X) settings for communications between the radio and datalogger to be successful.
 The factory default settings of these devices may not match; therefore, they may need to be reconfigured before communications can take place.
-For more information, refer to the Quick Reference Guide for Setting Up RF401-to-CR206 Communication application note (see Documents on the right).
+For more information, refer to the Quick Reference Guide for Setting Up RF401-to-CR206 Communication application note (see Documents).

 The RF411 radios can be used in networks containing RF431 and RF410 radios.
 When RF411 radios are used in networks containing RF400 radios, the Protocol must be set to Transparent.
 Also, if RF410 and RF411 radios will be in the same RF proximity, do not use 28, 44, 52, 56, or 60 for the RF410 Net Address.
 RF410 radios with Net Addresses of 28, 44, 52, and 56 interfere with RF411 radios with Net Addresses of 0, 1, 2, and 3, respectively.
 The RF410 Net Address of 60 interferes with all RF411 Net Addresses.